San Antonio Missions National Historical Park

 Text-to-speech Audio

-The San Antonio Missions National Historical Park is among the more interesting and historically significant sites in Texas.
-It preserves four out of the five frontier missions the Spanish established along the San Antonio River in the 1770s: Mission San José, Mission Concepción, Mission San Juan Capistrano, and Mission Espada.
-The fifth one, the Alamo, is not included within the park as it is owned by the state.
-Spain established the missions to extend its empire from Mexico into what is now the Southwest United States.
-To do this, their approach was to proselytize and convert Native Americans to Catholicism—which was the basis of Spanish culture—and to establish forts (called "presidios" in Spanish) near the missions.
-Competition with France was another rationale for Spain's push into the Southwest.
+Established in 1983, the San Antonio Missions National Historical Park preserves four out of the five frontier missions established by Spanish missionaries and soldiers along the San Antonio River in the 1770s.
+The National Park preserves and shares the history of Mission San José, Mission Concepción, Mission San Juan Capistrano, and Mission Espada.
+The fifth mission in the region, the Alamo, is owned by the State of Texas.
+Spain established these missions to extend their empire from central Mexico into the northern part of that nation, an area that is now part of the United States.
+As part of that effort, missions were used as military and trade outposts while priests worked to proselytize and convert Native Americans to Catholicism—a cornerstone of Spanish culture at that time.
+The missions were an extension of the forts (called "presidios" in Spanish) which were established near the missions.
+Competition with France was another rationale for Spain's push into the region.
 The missions founded in San Antonio represent the largest concentration of missions in North America and were among the most successful.
-Today, visitors can go to all four of missions, which still have active Catholic parishes.
+Today, visitors can visit all four of the missions, which still have active Catholic parishes.

 Images